Codyshep/SpicetifyInstaller-Source/README.md

 # SpicetifyInstaller-Source
-Quick and easy installer for Spicetify
+Quick and easy installer for Spicetify.

-Note: You will need to compile it yourself
+Note: You will need to compile it yourself.